deltachat/deltachat-pages/en/help.md

 after the selected time span.
 The time span begins
 when the receiver first sees the message in Delta Chat.
-The messages are deleted
-both in each email account on the server, and in the app itself.
+The messages are deleted both, on the servers, and in the apps itself.

 Note that you can rely on disappearing messages only as long as you trust your chat partners;